 Binds to activated CDC42 but does not stimulate its GTPase activity.
 It associates with calmodulin.
 Could serve as an assembly scaffold for the organization of a multimolecular complex that would interface incoming signals to the reorganization of the actin cytoskeleton at the plasma membrane.
 May promote neurite outgrowth.
 Interacts with CDC42; the interaction is demonstrated with IQGAP1 in GTP-bound and in nucleotide-free state.
 Interacts with RAC1.
 Does not interact with RHOA.
 Interacts with TSG101.
 Interacts with PAK6.
 Expressed in the placenta, lung, and kidney.
 A lower level expression is seen in the heart, liver, skeletal muscle and pancreas.
 Note: This description may include information from UniProtKB.

-Molecular Function: calmodulin binding; protein binding; Rac GTPase binding; calcium ion binding; Ras GTPase activator activity; protein kinase binding; protein phosphatase binding; GTPase inhibitor activity; GTPase activator activity
+Molecular Function: calmodulin binding; protein serine/threonine kinase activator activity; protein binding; phosphatidylinositol-3,4,5-triphosphate binding; Rac GTPase binding; protein complex binding; calcium ion binding; protein kinase binding; protein phosphatase binding; GTPase activator activity; GTPase inhibitor activity

-Biological Process: small GTPase mediated signal transduction; negative regulation of dephosphorylation; positive regulation of protein kinase activity; energy reserve metabolic process; signal transduction; regulation of insulin secretion; positive regulation of GTPase activity; regulation of cytokine production
+Biological Process: epidermal growth factor receptor signaling pathway; fibroblast growth factor receptor signaling pathway; positive regulation of protein kinase activity; small GTPase mediated signal transduction; negative regulation of dephosphorylation; negative regulation of catalytic activity; energy reserve metabolic process; platelet-derived growth factor receptor signaling pathway; signal transduction; regulation of insulin secretion; positive regulation of GTPase activity; regulation of cytokine production